 These are some of the many examples of how rich nations promote animal suffering, pollution, water depletion and nature destruction in countries that are already vulnerable to these issues.
 We are doing everything in our power to stop that.

 Once again, we have also plead for the criminalization of ecocide: recognizing the destruction of nature as a crime.
-This way, it would become possible to internationally prosecute companies and countries that seriously harm the environment.
+This way, it would become possible to internationally prosecute CEO’s and government officials who make decisions that seriously harm the environment.
 We will follow up on that with a proposal soon!

 This is my last blog of 2020.
 On behalf of the entire Party for the Animals team, I would like to wish you a peaceful, loving, and animal friendly holiday season.